 Many who don’t know German culture erroneously assume this is a place devoid of humor.
 The myth is dispelled upon their first visits.
-Germans love to laugh [How to Socialize in Germany], and many exhibit their own dry brand of humor.
+Germans love to laugh, and many exhibit their own dry brand of humor.

 For example, those who wanted to expedite moving the national capital from Bonn back to Berlin in the late 1990s described the former West German capital city as “half the size of a Chicago cemetery and twice as dead”.

 While Germans love a good joke, it is important to note a key difference in the ways humor is employed here.
 Unlike the United States, most Germans would not tell such a joke as part of a formal lesson in school or at the start of a business presentation.
 Germans are not keen on humor as an “ice breaker” at gatherings they consider formal.

 Unlike the British, Germans are unlikely to make humor a vehicle for navigating awkward moments in a discussion.
 Many separate business from pleasure and maintain that carefully ordered plan they brought into the gathering.

 The key desire in Germany is to be taken seriously in formal settings.
 Students are taught this is done with a serious, even impersonal approach to the audience.
 It’s a cultural difference outsiders need to note and consider carefully.
 It is probably also what has given rise to the inaccurate idea that Germans do not have a sense of humor.
 Remember that personal and private are kept separate, then you can find those personal settings for to get a hearty laugh after a long day.